 Planning on going to law school in the United States?
-Read on and learn everything you need to know about the LSAT!
+Read on and learn everything you need to know about how to start the application process.

-What is the LSAT?
-The Law School Admission Test (LSAT) is a standardized exam administered by the Law School Admission Council (LSAC) that is required to apply to most law school graduate programs in the United States.
+The Law School Admission Test, or LSAT, is a standardized exam administered by the Law School Admission Council (LSAC) that is required to apply to most law school graduate programs in the United States.

 October 2023 update

-Along with the online version of the LSAT introduced by the LSAC, the standard in-person test can be taken at a Prometric testing center.
-The cost of the online LSAT is the same as the standard LSAT.
+Along with an online version, the standard in-person test can be taken at a Prometric testing center.
+The cost is the same, regardless of format.

-For the online and in-person LSAT, students have the option of choosing a time that works best for them from a list of preset options.
+For the online and in-person tests, students have the option of choosing a time that works best for them from a list of preset options.
 It takes approximately three hours to take the exam.
-As of August 2021, LSAC included an additional unscored section to the online LSAT.
-The exam now consists of three 35-minute scored sections and one 35-minute unscored section — with a 10-minute intermission between the second and third sections.

-Your LSAT scores will be released on the specific date associated with your testing date.
-For more specifics, visit the LSAT website
+Test-takers scores will be released on the specific date associated with their testing date.
+For more specifics, visit the LSAC website.

 What Is the LSAT?

-The LSAT General Test is a standardized law school admissions exam that covers reading comprehension, analytical reasoning, logical reasoning, and analytical writing.
+This standardized law school admissions exam covers reading comprehension, analytical reasoning, logical reasoning, and analytical writing.
+Most law schools in the US require students to take this test and achieve a minimum score in order to be admitted.

 How Hard Is the LSAT?

-This grad school test requires students to analyze and evaluate written material, which is particularly important for international students who do not speak English as their first language.
-Since law school admissions in the United States are quite competitive, your score is important to the law school admissions process.
+This exam is challenging and requires extensive preparation and advanced study.
+Students are required to analyze and evaluate written material, which is particularly important for international students who do not speak English as their first language.
+Since getting in to law school in the United States is quite competitive, your score is important to the law school admissions process.

 What Is the Structure of the LSAT?
 How Is It Scored?

-The LSAT comprises two parts: the first consists of three 35-minute scored sections and one unscored section of multiple-choice questions.
+The Law School Admission Test comprises two parts: the first has three 35-minute scored sections and one unscored section of multiple-choice questions.
 The unscored section may cover reading comprehension, analytical reasoning, or logical reasoning.
-The second consists of one 35-minute LSAT writing sample which can be completed online at any time up to one year after your official test date.
+The second consists of one 35-minute writing sample which can be completed online at any time up to one year after your official test date.

 How Long Is the LSAT?
 How Long Does It Take to Get Scores?

-The standard in-person LSAT and the digital LSAT consist of four 35-minute sections in addition to a 10-minute interval — it takes about three hours to complete.
+The test consists of four 35-minute sections in addition to a 10-minute interval — it takes about three hours to complete.
 Scores are typically received three to four weeks after the exam.
-You may need to have your LSAT writing sample on file to view your scores.
+You may need to have your writing sample on file to view your scores.

 What Is a Good LSAT Score?